 A definition of extended families is simply a family unit that extends past the nuclear family to include other relatives such as aunts, uncles, and grandparents.
 There is more to an extended family, however, than just a list of relatives, and understanding the structure of an extended family and why it can be a valuable type of family unit can help you better understand your own family structure.

 An extended family can also be called a complex family, joint family, or multi-generational family.
-This type of family unit has multiple generations and additional relatives other than just the parents and their children living in the same household and taking on responsibilities for that household.
 In most cultures, the "core" of the family is the nuclear family, the parents and their children, while additional relatives are considered "extended."
+This type of family unit has multiple relatives or close friends other than just the parents and their children living in the same household or keeping close ties and taking on responsibilities for that household.
 The key characteristic of the extended family is that there are multiple adults in the family that are not parents of the children, though they may also have parent-like roles and share in the responsibilities for providing for the whole family, either by contributing financially or in other ways.

-No matter who is a member of the extended family, there is often only one head of the household.
+No matter who is a member of the extended family, there is often only one head of the household for family groups living together.
 Depending on the size of the family and the roles each member plays, that leader may be the oldest, most senior family member, or the most prominent breadwinner who contributes a significant portion of the family's finances.
 Another way to determine the head of the household is by whose home it was initially; a young couple living in a parent's home will see the older generation as the heads of household, whereas a grandparent who moves into her son or daughter's home will see her child as the head of the household.

 Why Extended Families Exist